-The Great Lakes Basin includes the ancestral, traditional and contemporary lands and waters of many Indigenous peoples.
+The Great Lakes Basin includes the ancestral, traditional and contemporary lands and waters of many Indigenous Nations.
 Reservations and off-reservation land in which Tribes and Indian Nations retain rights comprise millions of acres within the basin.
-As original caretakers of the waters and lands within the basin and as holders of continuing legal rights to use those waters and lands, Tribes and Indian Nations continue to lead in the stewardship of the Great Lakes and their associated ecosystems, preserving and protecting them for generations to come.
-Tribes and Indian Nations have unique expertise and valuable placebased ecological knowledge that play a critical role in protecting Great Lakes ecosystems, for the benefit of both Indigenous peoples and natural resources (also referred to as relatives by Indigenous peoples).
+As original caretakers of the waters and lands within the basin, Indigenous Nations continue to lead in the stewardship of the Great Lakes and their associated ecosystems, preserving and protecting them for generations to come.
+Tribes and Indian Nations have unique expertise and valuable place-based ecological perspectives and traditional teachings that provide for an enriched understanding of protecting our Great Lakes ecosystems and relatives (described as natural resources in other sections of this plan).

-Since 2010, the GLRI has been instrumental in building the capacity of Tribes and Indian Nations to participate in intergovernmental stewardship of Great Lakes natural resources.
-It is important to ensure that Tribes and Indian Nations have the resources necessary to meaningfully participate when interjurisdictional management decisions are made.
+Since 2010, the GLRI has been instrumental in building the capacity of Tribes and Indian Nations to participate in intergovernmental stewardship of our relatives (aka resource management) across the Great Lakes.
+It is important to ensure Tribes and Indian Nations have the resources necessary to be in the room when interjurisdictional management decisions are made and to meaningfully participate in Great Lakes management decision-making.
 GLRI Tribal capacity funding has also supported efforts that increase Tribal community awareness and educational opportunities on Great Lakes issues and solutions.
-These opportunities support Tribes and Indian Nations in their ability to share subsistence, cultural and traditional practices within Tribal communities, with Tribal youth, and to non-Tribal neighbors.
+These opportunities support Tribes and Indian Nations in their ability to share subsistence, cultural and traditional practices within Tribal communities, with Tribal youth and to non-Tribal jurisdictions.

 Restored historic meander bends in the Dowagiac River in Michigan on Pokagon Band of Potawatomi lands.
-Photo credit: Pokagon Band of Potawatomi
+Photo credit: Pokagon Band of Potawatomi been a significant source of funding for Tribes and Indian Nations to implement projects that advance Great Lakes restoration under GLRI Action Plans and bolster the protection and restoration of culturally important relatives that support Tribal lifeways and underlie treaty-reserved rights.

-Beginning in Fiscal Year 2020, the GLRI Distinct Tribal Program (DTP) has been a significant source of funding for Tribes and Indian Nations to implement projects that advance Great Lakes restoration under GLRI Action Plans and bolster the protection and restoration of culturally important species that support Tribal lifeways and underlie treaty-reserved rights.
-The DTP respects Tribal sovereignty through a government-to-government relationship that supports the Tribes' development and implementation of holistic programs to efficiently pursue Tribal priorities under the GLRI Action Plan with appropriate flexibility.
+Beginning in Fiscal Year 2020, the GLRI Distinct Tribal Program (DTP) was initiated to respect Tribal sovereignty through a government-to-government relationship that supports the Tribes' development and implementation of holistic programs to pursue Tribal priorities under the GLRI Action Plan, to meet unique Tribal needs and to ensure efficiency and appropriate flexibility.
+The DTP has